maxchen021/ArchLinuxDockerImage/README.md

 ### Usage

-clone the repo and run the following command:
+clone the repo and run the following commands:

 ```sh
 $ chmod 755 create_image.sh